rasteri/PiPU/README.md

 | Data 5                | 17           | PB5                  |
 | Data 6                | 18           | PB6                  |
 | Data 7                | 19           | PB7                  |
+  * - The write strobe isn't present on the Mask ROM pins, it should be connected directly between RDY1 and pin 56 on the cartridge connector.

   Note that a number of FX2 boards I’ve ordered have had slightly wrong pin labelling - RDY0 and RDY1 were swapped.
 I would advise double-checking these pins are connected to the correct pins on the FX2 chip itself.
 RDY0 should be pin 8 and RDY1 should be pin 9.

 Copy the operating system image to an SD card.
 You will need an SD card interface, either USB or built-in to your PC.
 You can use dd on Linux/MacOS or Etcher on Windows to transfer the image.
 The image is blah blah blah.